Toni Kroos: 2018 World Cup

 On 4 June 2018, Kroos was included in Germany's final 23-man squad for the 2018 FIFA World Cup.
 On 23 June, Kroos scored from a free-kick in stoppage time against Sweden to resurrect Germany's World Cup hopes with a 2–1 victory.
 But in their next and last group stage match, his side were knocked out by South Korea after losing 2–0 four days later.

 2020–21 UEFA Nations League

 On 13 October 2020, Kroos played his 100th match for Germany in a 3–3 draw against Switzerland in the 2020–21 UEFA Nations League A.

-Euro 2020
+Euro 2020 and initial retirement from international play

 On 19 May 2021, he was selected to the squad for the UEFA Euro 2020.

-Three days after the team lost 0–2 against England in the Round of 16 on 29 June, Kroos announced his retirement from international football.
+Three days after the team lost 2–0 against England in the Round of 16 on 29 June, Kroos announced his retirement from international football, after being heavily criticised for his poor performance.
+Honorary Bayern Munich president Uli Hoeneß stated that Kroos' style of play which emphasizes horizontal passing doesn't fit the modern game.
+Former German international and Ballon d'Or winner Lothar Matthäus expressed similar sentiments, stating that he does not agree with Kroos style of play and that "Kroos is no longer international class".
+However, per Kroos own statement he said the reasons for his retirement were to focus on his club career and family.

+Return to the national team, UEFA Euro 2024, and retirement

+On 22 February 2024, Kroos announced that he would return to the German national team for the tournament on home soil, having been approached to do so by new manager Julian Nagelsmann.
+In March 2024, he was called up for the next window.
+Kroos assisted a goal seven seconds into his international return against France on 23 March 2024.

+Kroos was included in the final Germany squad for the UEFA Euro 2024, which he announced in May that would be his final tournament as a professional footballer at home.
+He went on to help the team reach the quarterfinals, where they lost against Spain by 2–1 after extra time; this would be his last career match.